 Metering & Access Management

-With data playing a crucial role in publishers’ businesses today, Racing Post saw the necessity in having metering and access management functionality.
-It was essential for the team to be able to set access rules for the website, while the metering functionality will enable Racing Post to collect additional insights about its audience to increase profiles.
+With data playing a crucial role in publishers’ businesses, Racing Post saw the need in having metering and access management functionality.
+It was essential to be able to set access rules for the website, while collecting additional audience insights to increase profiles.
 This level of information enables the publisher to continue to develop its customer-driven approach to digital services.

 One of the key reasons behind the project, which needed developing outside of the in-house platform, was to have improved security.
 With a partner like MPP Global, Racing Post benefits from their security measures, policies and procedures, which is further supported by the Level 1 PCI-DSS Compliance MPP Global maintains.